Color Schemes And Paint

 Landscaping adds life to a dollhouse.
 Whether you want a lot of landscaping accessories like a full garden, pond and children’s play area or just a few bushes and trees, landscaping makes all the difference in the outer appearance of a dollhouse.
 It doesn't matter if the dollhouse is large or small, landscaping for either, is done the same way.

-Bases are usually a plywood sheet, cut to the right size of the dollhouse.
-You have to measure your dollhouse and how much landscaping area you want around it in order to cut the right size sheet.
-Take your measurements to the hardware store and buy a plywood sheet of that size.
-You will want to landscape the sheet before you put your dollhouse on top of it so there are no patches or seams around your dollhouse.
+Bases are usually a plywood sheet, cut to the size you want your yard or garden to be.
+You have to measure your dollhouse's foundation and how much landscaping area you want around it, in order to cut the right size sheet.
+Take your measurements to the hardware store and buy a plywood sheet of that size or have them cut one to size for you.
+You will want to landscape the sheet before you sit your dollhouse on top of it, so there aren't any grass seams around your dollhouse.

 Want a free base?
 Try using the cardboard from the box your dollhouse kit came in.
 This cardboard is sturdy and can be cut to size with a box cutter.
 You just add your grass on top of it and you have a quick and free base for your dollhouse.
 It works great on smaller dollhouses.

 Many things can be used for grass.
 Fabrics, textured paint and foams are just some materials but I'm going to focus on three basic products that are intended for miniatures.
-Noch grass, astro turf, and railroad grass paper.
+Noch Grass, Astro Turf, and railroad grass paper.

 The basic things you need to know about all three products is:

 Another popular product is Spring Grass.
 It’s basically a bag of crumbled foam that looks more like moss than grass but it's sold as grass.
-It's very difficult to get loose foam to adhere anywhere and expect for it to continue to crumble particles on your floor for the life time of your dollhouse.
+It's very difficult to get loose foam to adhere anywhere and expect for it to continue to crumble particles on your floor for the lifetime of your dollhouse.

 Another important aspect of landscaping is trees and bushes.
 They are sold in all shapes, types and sizes.
-You an buy them as tall as your dollhouse roof or as small as your front steps.
+You can buy them as tall as your dollhouse roof or as small as your front steps.

 I can not tell you about their longevity.
 All I can say is that they are all mostly made the same way.
-They are crumbled foam glued to branches and are usually hand made.
+They are crumbled foam, glued to plastic, wire branches and are usually hand made.
 They are delicate and they do release crumbs.
-Some times they can be made of plastic or paper but that reduces their realism while increasing their longevity.
+Sometimes they can be made of plastic or paper but that reduces their realism, while increasing their longevity.